 This has precipitated an important discussion on just how many women in the workplace (and life) suffer in silence.
 And, I believe this discussion of these atrocities has a silver lining.

-Through awareness and speaking out, we–men and women–now have an opportunity to radically change society and workplace culture for the better.
+Through awareness and speaking out, we–men and women–now have an opportunity to change society and workplace culture for the better radically.
 Men, specifically, can be allies to women.

 Have you ever been in a conversation where it seems like the other person isn’t getting the message you’re sending?
 They are on their phone or going completely off topic.
 It’s frustrating, isn’t it?

 We all need to work on our active listening skills–that is, those skills that help you make a conscious effort to hear not only the words a person is saying but try to understand the complete message being sent.

 Repeat what’s being said.
 Ask clarifying questions.
 And, be patient even if the person could get to the point faster.